gogobook/my-asp-dot-net/ch9.md

 RegexOptions.IgnoreCase |
 RegexOptions.ExplicitCapture);
 Notice the @ character in front of the string.
-You want the \b to be passed to the .NET regular expressions engine at runtime—you don’t want the backslash intercepted by a well-meaning C# compiler that thinks it’s an escape sequence in your source code.
+You want the \b to be passed to the .NET regular expressions engine at runtime——you don’t want the backslash intercepted by a well-meaning C# compiler that thinks it’s an escape sequence in your source code.
 If you want to find words ending with the sequence ure , you write this: